 - 125 g (4oz) butter softened

 - ½ tsp vanilla extract

 - 125 g (4oz) self-raising flour

 - 1 tbsp milk

-- Fill the brownie tin.
-Spoon the prepared batter into the prepared brownie tin onto the layer of raspberries.
-Spread the batter out gently to level, aiming not to disturb the raspberries beneath.
+- Spoon the prepared cake batter over the layer of raspberries and spread out to level, taking care not to disturb the raspberries beneath.
 Use the back of a spoon to make a slight indentation to the centre of the batter.
 This will help it bake level.

-- Bake.
-Place the brownie tin in the centre of the oven and bake for about 45 – 50 minutes until golden brown, slightly pulling away from the sides and a cake skewer inserted in the centre comes out clean.
-You may need to rotate the cake tin after 35 - 40 minutes of baking.
-Once baked, remove from the oven and place onto a cooling rack.
+- Bake in the centre of the oven and bake for about 45 – 50 minutes until golden brown, slightly pulling away from the sides and a cake skewer inserted in the centre comes out clean.

 - Allow the cake to cool in the tin for about r5 minutes before carefully turn out onto a wire rack to cool completely.
 The raspberries will now be the top of the cake.